cirosantilli/linux-cheat/terminal.md

     a

-so `a` was written to the current terminal.
+So `a` was written to the current terminal.

 #Good terminal emulators

 Drop-down capability is a huge advantage: hit a key, and the terminal appears.
 Options:

 -   `guake`: GNOME

 -   `yakuake`: KDE

-`finalterm` <https://github.com/p-e-w/finalterm> integrates with the interpreter it is running, offering features like:
+-   `finalterm` <https://github.com/p-e-w/finalterm> integrates with the interpreter it is running, offering features like:

     - drop-down list auto-completion
     - mouse click on ls items to `cd` into them

-Terminator <https://launchpad.net/terminator> is a window splitter master, but `tmux` does everything it does and better.
+-   Terminator <https://launchpad.net/terminator> is a window splitter master, but `tmux` does everything it does and better.

 [wiki-ansi-escape]: http://en.wikipedia.org/wiki/ANSI_escape_code